hbdgr/arithemtic_expression/README.md

 $ git submodule update --init
 ```

-Create new dir for build and use cmake
+Create new directory for build and use cmake
 ```
 $ mkdir build && cd build
 $ cmake .. && make
 ```

 # Test
+Tests are located in `test` directory and includes:
+- expressions
+- complex expressions
+- invalid inputs
+- operators priority
+- and parentheses

-Run tests with:
+## Run tests with:
 ```
-./test/tests
+./build_dir/test/tests
 ```